 Many of our routine tasks are taken for granted, especially considering how much COVID has affected our routine.
 Simple self-care like getting your hair done or a trip to the nail salon for a mani/pedi has become risky, so we’ve had to adjust and do the best we can at home.
 As the year progresses and the US sees an increase in cases of COVID, it is important, even more so now than ever, to stay at home.
 This calls for readjusting our routines to make it at-home friendly.
-Learning how to dye and care for colored hair without leaving your home is a very fruitful experience that will save you gas, time, and money!
+Learn how to dye and care for colored hair by knowing what is bad for colored hair:

 Natural Hair Dye